 Studies from the Bottom Up is a publication and exhibition exploring the contexts of education, curriculum, and communal life emerging from Tolstoy College.
 The publication, designed by João Doria, features contributions by Martin Beck, Adelita Husni-Bey, Nadja Millner-Larsen, and Jennifer Wilson.
 The exhibition builds on this collective research and includes additional materials sourced from the University Archives at the University at Buffalo, examining this anarchist space nested within a state-funded institution.

 purchase the publication at Printed Matter.

-Thank you João Doria of The Ventriloquist Press for the design and publishing of this publication.
+Thank you João Doria of The Ventriloquist Press for the design and publication of this book.
 Thank you Martin Beck, Adelita Husni-Bey, Nadja Millner-Larsen, and Jennifer Wilson for their contributions.